florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 Battery purchase cost
 *********************
-Battery purchase cost is modeled with power regression from :cite:`Wesley:2023`.
+The battery purchase cost is modeled with power regression from :cite:`Wesley:2023`.

 .. math::